 Honestly most people have no idea what choline really is.
 550 milligrams per day is required for us per day and more than 65 percent of the people haven’t heard of this macronutrient called choline ever before.
 What does choline do for us?
 It is sending signals from the brain to working muscles, which makes it a vital nutrient for muscle function in runners.

 A well-balanced diet rich in lean meats, whole eggs, and green vegetables can help people get enough of this micronutrient.
 If your diet is lacking leafy greens or eggs, consider choline supplements or look for foods fortified with choline.

 Runners lose this electrolyte in sweat also, which means if we fail in replacing it after an intense workout, we get dehydrated.
-Our superfood bananas is high in potassium by the way.
-But also: sweet potatoes, pomegranate juice, beets, tomatoes, oranges, avocados and brussels sprouts are all rich in potassium.
+Our superfood bananas are high in potassium by the way.
+But also: sweet potatoes, pomegranate juice, beets, tomatoes, oranges, avocados, and brussels sprouts are all rich in potassium.

 My coach always has an eye on my sodium because it has been linked to high blood pressure and heart disease.
 While I’m training for longer races I know that sodium is part of a healthy fueling routine though.
 Runners lose the main electrolyte in sweat (almost one gram of sodium per liter of sweat) and our cells do rely on sodium to maintain our fluid balance.

 Make sure that while hydrating, sodium is on your list as well.
 This can be through sports drinks or just a tip of salt in your water.
-Of course this doesn’t give you the go to eat an entire plate of french fries before each run though.
+Of course this doesn’t give you the go-to eat an entire plate of french fries before each run through.
 With an average diet I recommend a sodium intake for runners with 2,300 mg per day.